MCT Powder - What Is It, Benefits, How to Consume It & More

 Eating a diet like this and being sure to incorporate MCTs will put your body into ketosis which will, in turn, help you burn fat more readily and rapidly.

+Are there other benefits?
 Yes!
 In addition to promoting the process of ketosis and being an excellent component of the ketogenic diet, MCT oil powder has additional benefits as well.

 Benefits of MCT Oil